WPChill/download-monitor/readme.txt

 * Tweak: Added compatibility for 'Post Types Order' plugin.
 The dashboard widget no longer is affected by their custom order.
 * Tweak: Added dlm_frontend_scripts filter, allows user to not include DLM frontend assets.
 * Tweak: No longer load jQuery UI CSS from Google CDN, file is now included in plugin.
+* Tweak: No longer loading jQuery images from Google CDN, images are now included in plugin.

 = 4.0.8: May 3, 2018 =
 * Tweak: Fixed a bug in the legacy upgrader that caused versions with empty dates not to added.